Military Law Issues

 If you move to another state, the common law marriage may be recognized even if the state does not recognize common law marriages.
 It is advisable to retain an attorney if this is your situation, as there might be difficulties in recognizing the common law marriage.

-One possible new issue with common law marriage is the recent change in Iowa law allowing same sex marriage.
+One possible new issue with common law marriage is the recent change in law allowing same sex marriage throughout the country.
 Same sex couples should examine whether they have actually had a common law marriage if the couple meets the above criteria.
 It could be possible that a relationship would need to be terminated with a dissolution if the couple had expressed their intent to be married.
 However, some judges will only consider that a couple is married only if they have filed joint tax returns (the definitive criteria).